List of Spartacus (TV series) characters: Gannicus

 A Celt slave who becomes Quintus' first champion, a position left vacant by the grave injury suffered by Gannicus' close friend Oenomaus at the hands of Theokoles.
 In an effort to win favor with Quintillius Varis, a man of much influence who is in Capua selecting gladiators for his games, Lucretia invites Varis to the ludus to get better acquainted with the Batiatus gladiators.
 During the visit, a depraved Varis requests to see Gannicus in action, and Gannicus is forced to have sex with Lucretia's personal slave and Oenomaus' wife, Melitta.
 Neither Gannicus nor Melitta enjoy having to perform for the Romans, and their relationship with each other and Oenomaus becomes strained (though Oenomaus is unaware of what has happened).
 Meanwhile, Gannicus' flashy style and cavalier attitude gain him much favor with the spectators and Quintus, but are met with indignation by Titus Batiatus upon the pater familias' return to the ludus.
 Titus, feeling pressure to mend social and political relationships scarred by Quintus' actions, agrees to sell Gannicus to Tullius.
 Before Gannicus can be sold, Lucretia poisons Titus and Melitta (by accident), killing both and framing Tullius.
 Now that Quintus is head of the household, he decides to keep Gannicus and gain revenge on Tullius.
 Quintus finally regains the social standing his father willingly parted with, and manages to enter his men into the opening games of the Capua arena.
 The winners of each round meet in the Primus, and Gannicus wins after defeating Solonius' best gladiators.
 In an act of betrayal, Solonius convinces Varis to award Gannicus his freedom, thereby robbing the house of Batiatus of their only proven champion.
 Gannicus returns to Capua during the events of Vengeance after being hired to execute the captured rebels in the arena.
 After Spartacus's attack on the arena, he helps the rebels get the wounded Oenomaus to safety.
 Despite pleas to join their cause, he returns to Capua and Glaber tries to force him to join his army against the rebels.
 In response, Gannicus kidnaps Ilithyia and delivers her to Spartacus, thinking that if Spartacus kills the woman of the man who killed his, the rebellion will end with no more bloodshed.
 However, Spartacus spares her and Gannicus, having given up everything, is forced to stay with the rebels.
 While cynical of Spartacus' cause at first, he is won over with the help of Oenomaus, who has forgiven Gannicus for his forced relationship with Melitta, and serves a vital role in the rebellion.
 After the rebels gain several thousand more freed slaves, Spartacus tries to groom Gannicus to become a leader, which Gannicus refuses time and time again.
 He is involved in a relationship with Saxa, but ultimately leaves her for Sibyl, a young slave he helped free after taking over the city of Sinuessa en Valle.
-When Crixus is chooses to separate from Spartacus and march on Rome for revenge, Crixus tries to persuade Gannicus to join him and his men telling him that it would be a blessing to them all if he did; but Gannicus declines, opting instead to stick with Spartacus and take the path over the alps to freedom with Sibyl.
+When Crixus chooses to separate from Spartacus and march on Rome for revenge, Crixus tries to persuade Gannicus to join him and his men telling him that it would be a blessing to them all if he did; but Gannicus declines, opting instead to stick with Spartacus and take the path over the alps to freedom with Sibyl.
 Crixus understands and they bid goodbye, reaffirming their brotherhood.